 - Logistics is the process / chain management of transport flow and the storage of goods and services from its origin to it consumptions.

-- It includes both inbound & outbound movements and does not include activities such as forecasting and procurement.
+- It includes both inbound & outbound movements.

 - Ashok Leyland